Claire Weinstein: 2024; U.S Olympic Team Trials

-2024 Paris Olympics
+2024 Paris Olympic silver

 At 17 years of age, at the 2024 Paris Olympics, Weinstein swam the individual 200m freestyle, in which she made the final, and came in 8th.
 She was the youngest swimmer in the field.

 She competed as well in the 4 × 200 m freestyle relay, joined by Katie Ledecky, Paige Madden, and Erin Gemmell.
 With a collective time of 7:40.86, and Weinstein swimming the fastest split on the team (1:54.88) as she led off the relay, the team won the silver medal, earning Weinstein her first Olympic medal.
 Weinstein's time was a personal best, and with it she became the fourth-fastest American woman ever in the 200m free, at 17 years old.
 Among American women, only Allison Schmitt (1:53.61), Ledecky (1:53.73), and Missy Franklin (1:54.81) had swum times faster than Weinstein’s 1:54.88.

-Weinstein has committed to attend UC Berkeley for college.
+Weinstein committed to attend UC Berkeley for college.

 2025

-After a rough start at the 2025 World Aquatics Championships, due to Team USA Sickness and scratching the 400m freestyle.
-Weinstein swam a personal best of (1:54:67) on her way to winning bronze in the individual 200m freestyle and won silver in the 4x200 freestyle relay with Team USA, setting a new American record.
+After a rough start at the 2025 World Aquatics Championships, due to Team USA Sickness and scratching the 400m freestyle, Weinstein swam a personal best of (1:54:67) on her way to winning bronze in the individual 200m freestyle and won silver in the 4x200 freestyle relay with Team USA, setting a new American record.

+2026

+At the 2026 NCAA Division I Women's Swimming and Diving Championships, Weinstein came in first in the 500 yard freestyle and second in the 1650 freestyle.